Faculty & Staff

 Profile | email@example.com

-Todd Smith serves as vice president of global supply chain planning at the medical device company Smith & Nephew.
+Todd Smith serves as senior director of global planning at GlobalFoundries.
 He has nearly three decades of supply chain experience, spanning roles in forecasting and planning, procurement, customer service, warehousing and transportation.
 He previously worked as the chief procurement officer at American Water, the largest investor-owned water utility in the country, and in a variety of supply chain roles at Bristol-Myers Squibb, including vice president of the global supply chain for the ConvaTec division.
 Smith holds both a bachelor’s degree in industrial engineering and a master’s degree in operations research from Stanford University.

-Dan Stull is an instructor in the Department of Civil & Environmental Engineering and also an independent consultant.
+Dan Stull is an independent consultant and a doctoral candidate in business performance at the Cranfield School of Management in England.
 He has more than 25 years of experience in profit and loss management and has helped guide and direct mergers and acquisitions, divestitures and corporate development in industries such as distribution, software and professional services.
 Before coming to teach at the University of Washington, he served as a director on a variety of for-profit and nonprofit boards of directors and was the managing director of Experis (formerly Jefferson Wells).
 Stull received an award from the Direct Marketing Association for creating one of the nation's most successful business-to-business seminar marketing programs.
 He holds an MBA from the University of Washington.

 Alan Van Boven